riffnshred/RGBMatrixEmulator/README.md

 After this, most of the existing command line arguments from the `rpi-rgb-led-matrix` library still apply.
 You should reference the [project README](https://github.com/hzeller/rpi-rgb-led-matrix/blob/master/README.md) for that library when necessary.

+The emulator respects the `pixel_mapper_config` option on `RGBMatrixOptions`.
+Transforms such as `Rotate:90`, `U-mapper`, `V-mapper`, and `StackToRow` are applied when calculating the visible canvas dimensions, so the emulator window matches the expected output of the real hardware.

 Startup of the existing script will be unchanged.

 ## Customization